demux-academy/Web-Project/Day1/README.md

 - __inline-block__ : Elements one after the other.
 Can use width, height.
 - __block__ : Elements one below the other.
 Full width by default.
 - Example of inline element in ***index5.html***

+10. Playing with fonts in CSS
+- You can change the font property of text in variety of ways, check it out [here](./index4.html)

+### A simple exercise
+Try to recreate this blog site [here](./BlogSite/index.html) using HTML and CSS.